VolkerH/Tutorial-on-bftools-and-bfconvert/README.md

 For a given file format you may have to try out first what `series` and other metadata fields correspond to.
 In my experience, for `.lif` files (Leica) the different series indices correspond to different positions of a multiposition scan.
 In some cases, it can also happen that certain indices are swapped.

+## zero-padding of numbers

+You almost always want to pass the `-padded` option to bfconvert.
+This makes sure that all numbers in the filename will have the same number of digits, e.g. `1` will be converted to `001` if there are more than 100 images in the series.
+This greatly helps with sorting files in Windows explorer, Mac Finder and other tools which typically use alphabetical (rather than natural) sorting.

 ## Do I use `%` or `%%` ?

 ### Windows